joeldodson/braille/docs/hableone.md

  You are almost certainly in contractions mode.
  Hold down the keys 1, 2, 4, 5.
  If you feel a single buzz, you have gone from contracted mode back to single letter (grade 1) mode.
+ Try typing again and see if that fixed the problem.

  If you feel two buzzes, you have gone into contracted mode and I have no idea what the initial problem was.

- ### The commands simply don't match this reference
+ ### The commands simply don't match this reference, including typing simple characters

  You might have accidently swapped the braille dots/keys.
  That is, you were in the Hable menu (held down 1, 2, 3, 4, 5, 6) then held down 1,3,4, 6.